hanami/site/content/guides/rom/v5.0/getting-started/core-concepts.md

 ### Reading Data

-**Step 1:** Application Domain has a need for a particular entity/entities so it
-            calls into the appropriate repository and asks for an entity
+**Step 1:** Application Domain has a need for a particular entity/entities so it calls into the appropriate repository and asks for an entity

-**Step 2.** The Repository accepts the request and combines all of the
-            related associations together to create a datastore-specific query for the data
+**Step 2.** The Repository accepts the request and combines all of the related associations together to create a datastore-specific query for the data

-**Step 3.** Once a relation has been composed of all needed restrictions or
-            selections, the relations `#each` method is called which triggers the <mark>dataset</mark> to fetch the data.
+**Step 3.** Once a relation has been composed of all needed restrictions or selections, the relations `#each` method is called which triggers the `dataset` to fetch the data.

-**Step 4.** Raw data in the form of tuples are collected from the datastore and
-            returned to the relation.
-Before proceeding each tuple is passed through an <mark>output schema</mark>.
+**Step 4.** Raw data in the form of tuples are collected from the datastore and returned to the relation.
+Before proceeding each tuple is passed through an `output schema`.

-**Step 5.** The relation, if mappers are configured, maps the tuples into an
+**Step 5.** The relation, if mappers are configured, maps the tuples into an output entity/entities.
-            output entity/entities.

-**Step 6.** The repository passes the entity/entities on through to the
+**Step 6.** The repository passes the entity/entities on through to the Application Domain.
-            Application Domain.

 ### Writing Data